vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/061/10_yo_me.md

 have diff. solutions.
 I take yáḥ as marking a generalizing rel. cl. (‘whoever …’) and yáthā as a simile marker, with c a nominal cl. functioning as the main clause to ab.

 The verb in b, dádat is a short-vowel subjunctive (“whoever will give …”) but can also be interpr. as a thematized injunc., which in turn can be read with Vaiśvadaśvi (“as V. did”).
-If I had had the courage of my convictions, “did” would not be in parens. in the publ. tr.
+If I had had the courage of my convictions, “did” would not be in parens. in the published translation